lingyongyan/lingyongyan.github.io/_pages/about.md

 Recent Highlights
 ===
+* [2026-06] Our paper "DuMate-DeepResearch: An Auditable Multi-Agent System with Recursive Search and Rubric-Grounded Reasoning" is available on [arXiv](https://arxiv.org/abs/2606.07299).
 * [2026-05] Our [Deep Research System](https://github.com/baidubce/qianfan-deepresearch-bench) ranked **#1** on the [DeepResearch-Bench Leaderboard](https://huggingface.co/spaces/muset-ai/DeepResearch-Bench-Leaderboard) with overall score 58.03.

 Recent News